 Otoplasty in Sarasota and Tampa from Holcomb - Kreithen Plastic Surgery

 Dr. Holcomb is a respected otoplasty surgeon with over 15 years of experience.
 If you’re interested in ear surgery in Tampa for you or your child, please schedule a consultation with us.
-We will be happy to address any questions or concerns you may have, and walk you through the entire procedure.
+We will be happy to address any questions or concerns and walk you through the procedure.
 To learn more about surgical or non-surgical otoplasty, contact us today.